billysbilling/billy-builder/README.md

 Type: `Object`
 Default: `{}`

-Same as `jsConfig`, but only adds variables to `index.html`.
+Same as `jsConfig`, but only applies to `index.html`.

 #### testsJsConfig

 Type: `Object`
 Default: `{ENV: {isTest: true}}`

-Same as `jsConfig`, but only adds variables to `tests.html`.
+Same as `jsConfig`, but only applies to `tests.html`.

 With the default setting you can check `ENV.isTest` to see if the page is in test mode or not.

 #### version

 Type: `String`
-Default: `default`
+Default: `'default'`

 Determines which directory the compiled resources are saved to.
-A value of `2013-10-12T13:45:21` will put all the js and css files under `/releases/2013-10-12T13:45:21`.
+A value of `2013-10-12T13:45:21` will put all the js and css files under `releases/2013-10-12T13:45:21` in the `dist` folder.

 This is useful when building production builds to avoid caching issues, and to ensure that half a new version is not served (in case a user requests the page while only the new css file has been upload for instance).
+Just make sure to upload `index.html` last, i.e. after all js, css and images have been uploaded.

 #### dependencyDirs